Our In-House Veterinary Lab

 Radiographs—also known as X-rays—are extremely helpful at identifying and diagnosing a number of medical conditions affecting your pet's lungs, heart, abdomen, oral cavity, bladder, kidneys and other areas.
 Radiographs can detect cancerous tumors, bladder and kidney stones, foreign objects, and heartworm disease.
 Radiographs are also very important for helping diagnose and treat injuries such as bone fractures, joint injuries, and many other orthopedic conditions.

-At Springtown Veterinary Hospital, we take digital radiographs instead of using tradional X-ray film.
+At Springtown Veterinary Hospital, we take digital radiographs instead of using traditional X-ray film.
 Not only does this prevent contamination of the environment with harsh chemicals and metals previously used during X-ray processing, it is also much safer for your pet.
 With digital radiographs, we can make necessary adjustments to the images after they have been collected.
 This allows us to take the images only once, preventing repeated X-ray exposure to your pet.
-We don't have to keep trying to get it perfect—we can use our original images and make them perfect later!
 Your pet's radiographs can now be stored digitally and even emailed to our veterinary radiologist for consultations.

 Video Otoscopy, also called Video Vetscope, is utilized to examine, diagnose, and treat ear problems.
 The Vetscope projects video onto a large computer screen, capturing images from the external ear canal and tympanic membrane (ear drum).